 According to the study, published in April in the Journal of Occupational Rehabilitation (doi: 10.1007/s10926-019-09836-3), the information gaps experienced by one of these two roles can affect the work of the other, creating ripple effects throughout the entire organizational work disability management system.
 As such, efforts to address the communication challenges faced by case managers and front-line supervisors should be prioritized, says Dr. Arif Jetha, an IWH scientist and lead author of the study.

 When looking at disability management at the organizational level—not just at its individual parts—we saw that the activities and practices of supervisors and case managers were really crucial to the smooth functioning of the whole system, says Jetha.

 Case manager and supervisor communications represent leverage points that can make or break return-to-work outcomes at the organizational level.

 The study was conducted via one-on-one interviews with 30 individuals working at three large municipal public services in Ontario.
-These were large, complex organizations with departments located across large geographic areas, many departments—each with distinct public service functions and workforce compositions—and many different collective agreements.
+These were complex organizations with multiple sites across large geographic areas, many departments—each with distinct public service functions and workforce compositions—and many different collective agreements.
 The interviewees included disability case managers, human resource and labour relations specialists, and front-line supervisors—all with experience managing RTW cases, whether work-related or not.